Cloufield/GWASTutorial/02_Linux_basics/README.md

 # Introduction

-This module is intended to provide a minumum introduction of the Linux system for handling genomic data.

-(If you are alreay familiar with Linux commands, it is completely ok to skip this module.)
+This section is intended to provide a minumum introduction of the Linux system for handling genomic data.
+(If you are alreay familiar with Linux commands, it is completely ok to skip this section.)

-If you are a beginner with no background in programming, then it would be helpful if you could learn some basic commands first.
+If you are a beginner with no background in programming, it would be helpful if you could learn some basic commands first before any analysis.
-In this module, we will learn the most basic commands which enable you to handle genomic files in the terminal using command lines in linux system.
+In this section, we will introduce the most basic commands which enable you to handle genomic files in the terminal using command lines in a linux system.

+For **Mac** users, this tutorial will probably work with no problems.
+Just open your terminal and follow the tutorial.

+For **Windows** users, you can simply insall WSL to get a linux environment.
+Please check [here](https://cloufield.github.io/GWASTutorial/82_windows_linux_subsystem/) for how to install WSL.

+## Table of Contents

 - [Linux introduction](#linux-system-introduction)
     - Linux kernel and distributions